-Prerequisite: Approval of project or research by department chairperson Note: May be taken 4 times
+Prerequisite: Approval of project or research by department chairperson

-Transfer acceptability: CSU; UC - Credit determined by UC upon review of course syllabus.
+Transfer acceptability: CSU; UC - Credit determined by UC upon review of course

 Independent study for students who have demonstrated a proficiency in history subjects and have the initiative to work independently on projects or research that does not fit into the context of regularly scheduled classes.
 Students will work under the personal supervision of an instructor.